GovTechSG/purple-a11y/INTEGRATION.md

 - `elementsToClick` (optional): Elements clicked during the test to reveal hidden elements.
 Required to be able identify hidden elements if they were scanned for screenshot purposes.
 Ensure selectors resolve to a single element.

 Returns:
-- Object containing the number of mustFix and goodToFix issues for this scan run e.g. `{ mustFix: 1, goodToFix: 5 }`
+- Object containing the number of mustFix and goodToFix issue occurrences for this scan run e.g. `{ mustFix: 1, goodToFix: 5 }`

 `testThresholdsAndReset()`